Generic name: buprenorphine (oral/buccal) (BUE pre NOR feen (OR al / BUK al))

 Belbuca is not approved for use by anyone younger than 18 years old.

 Use Belbuca exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Buprenorphine can slow or stop your breathing.
 Never use Belbuca in larger amounts, or for longer than prescribed.
-Your doctor may occasionally change your dose to make sure you get the best results.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Buprenorphine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away Belbuca is against the law.